 Two staff, one of whom must be an educator, are responsible for the administration of any medication 1.
-At least one of these persons must hold a current approved first aid qualification.
+At least one of these persons must hold a current (within the previous 3 years) approved first aid qualification.

 One person will check the details (including dosage and the identity of the child who is given the medication) and witness its administration, while the other person will administer the medication (Regulation 95(c)).